Complex Frequency as Generalized Eigenvalue: Background

 \subsection{Geometric Frequency}

 Reference \cite{milano2021geometrical} proposes a geometrical interpretation of frequency in electric circuits.
 According to this interpretation, the frequency is defined as a multivector with symmetric and antisymmetric components.
-More specifically, the geometric frequency of a generalized velocity $\bs{u} \in \mathbb{R}^n$ can be defined as:
+More specifically, the geometric frequency of a generalized velocity $\bs{u} \in \mathbb{R}^n$ can be decomposed into a symmetric radial term: